 You must satisfy English language requirements.
 This degree requires a minimum of IELTS 7.5 or equivalent.

-To study for a Master of Teaching online at Deakin University, you need a bachelor degree in a non-teaching discipline.
+Applicants need a bachelor degree in a non-teaching discipline.

-Secondary Teaching applicants must also meet prior study requirements to qualify for secondary teaching subject areas offered by Deakin University.
+Secondary Teaching applicants must also meet prior study requirements to qualify for secondary subject areas offered by Deakin University.

 All applicants are assessed for teaching suitability using the Casper test.
 English language requirements also apply.